Libyan forces close to securing last Islamic State holdouts in Sirte: officials

 Forces led by brigades from the western city of Misrata launched a counter-attack against the jihadist group in May, and since Aug.
 1 the United States has carried out more than 490 air strikes to support them.

+A Reuters journalist said that, by late afternoon, Islamic State fighters were still present in a handful of buildings.
+Misrata-led brigades were trying to flush out the militants, who have been using tunnels for cover and, following the latest air strikes, the bodies of 12 fighters could be seen in the rubble.

-A spokesman for Misrata-led forces, Rida Issa, said they were in control of Sirte's Ghiza Bahriya neighborhood and were securing the area, where officials said 34 Islamic State fighters, including at least two senior commanders, surrendered earlier in the day.
+A spokesman for the Misrata-led forces, Rida Issa, said they were in control of Sirte's Ghiza Bahriya neighborhood, where officials said 34 Islamic State fighters, including at least two senior commanders, surrendered earlier in the day.

-Another spokesman, Mohamed al-Gasri, told Misrata TV the forces were "continuing to besiege the remaining buildings" held by Islamic State, more than 20 of whose fighters had been killed.
-A field commander said fighting was ongoing.
+Another spokesman, Mohamed al-Gasri, told Misrata TV the forces were "continuing to besiege" the remaining buildings held by Islamic State, more than 20 of whose fighters had been killed.

 Three of the Misrata-led forces were killed on Monday and 17 were wounded, said Mohamed Lajnef, a staff member at a field hospital outside Sirte.
+Late on Monday large groups of fighters from the brigades held a parade in Sirte, firing in the air to celebrate their progress.

 Militants have been clinging on in a few dozen buildings in Ghiza Bahriya for weeks.
 In recent days, Libyan forces say dozens of women and children have escaped or been freed from the area, and Lajnef said at least 10 more left militant-held ground on Monday.